 The automatic switch immediately switches to the generator as soon as it supplies voltage.

-When power is restored from the electrical grid, switching to the electrical grid does not occur immediately, but only when the generator no longer supplies voltage, since the generator is connected to the side of the switch withpriority.
+When power is restored from the electrical network, switching to the electrical network does not occur immediately, but only when the generator no longer supplies voltage, since the generator is connected to the side of the switch withpriority.
 To switch the power, the generator must be stopped manually.

 When using the inverter generator KS 6000iES ATS, automatic stopping of the generator can be implemented if the power supply from the general power grid is restored and remains stable for 1 minute.

-The 230V socket at the bottom of the diagram should be protected by an overload protection circuit breaker and a differential relay, or a differential circuit breaker, as shown in the diagram.
+The 230V socket at the bottom of the diagram should be protected by an overload protection automatic switch and a differential relay, or a differential automatic switch, as shown in the diagram.
 The cable from the 230V socket goes to the MAIN INPUT of the generator.
-This way, the voltage from the electrical grid is monitored and the generator's battery is charged so that the generator is always ready to operate.
-The internally installed charging module is constantly connected to the MAIN INPUT and charges the battery as needed while 230V voltage is supplied to the MAIN INPUT.
+Thus, the voltage from the power grid is monitored and the generator battery is charged so that the generator is always ready to operate.
+The internally installed charging module is constantly connected to the MAIN INPUT and charges the battery as needed while 230V voltage is applied to the MAIN INPUT.

 KS 5200PS is designed for stationary operation with a high-voltage solarfield.
-The neutral of KS 5200PS in off-grid mode (no external AC power source with acceptable voltage parameters) is connected to PE (the casing), and the station itself must be grounded either through the PE connection at the AC input/output or through a grounding bolt on the casing.
+The neutral of KS 5200PS in off-grid mode (absence of an external AC power source with acceptable voltage parameters) is connected to PE (the casing), and the station itself must be grounded either through the PE connection at the AC input/output or through a grounding bolt on the casing.

 The recommended electrical scheme with solar panels:

 We recommend that when operating the station with solar panels, the SOL operating mode be set.
-Electricity consumers connected to the output of the KS 5200PS switch to power from solar energy if the battery voltage reaches the value of “Battery stop charging voltage”, remains at this level for 5 minutes, and solar energy is still available for 5 minutes.
-The output of the station switches to power from the external AC source as soon as the battery voltage drops to the value of “Battery stop discharging voltage”.
-If more energy is coming from the sun than needed by the electricity consumers connected to the UPS function section, other consumers can also be switched to the station using the potential-free programmable NC and C contacts of KS 5200PS.
+Electricity consumers connected to the output of the KS 5200PS station switch to power from solar energy when the battery voltage reaches the "Battery stop charging voltage" value, remains at this level for 5 minutes, and solar energy is still available for 5 minutes.
+The output of the station switches to power from the external AC source as soon as the battery voltage drops to the "Battery stop discharging voltage" value.
+If more energy is coming from the sun than is needed by the electricity consumers connected to the UPS function section, other consumers can also be switched to the station using the potential-free programmable NC and C contacts of KS 5200PS.

 Example of a switching block controlled by potential-free contacts of KS 5200PS: